-Review meetings are usually led by the class teacher, as they have a good knowledge and understanding of the pupil's needs and attainment, supported where necessary by the SENCO.
-If a pupil has TA allocation, then the TA may also be present at the meeting.
-Reviews normally last between 30 minutes and 1 hour, although this can vary if the child's needs have changed or the review involves a range of different professionals.
+Reviews are usually led by a teacher with good knowledge and understanding of the pupil's needs and attainment, usually the class teacher, supported where necessary by the SENCO.
+Reviews normally last between 30 minutes and 1 hour, although this can vary if there has been good progress, the child's needs have changed or the review involves a range of different professionals.
 We always aim to allow sufficient time to plan effectively.

-Reviews can involve the pupil, the family and other professionals where this is appropriate.
+Reviews involve the pupil, the family and other professionals where this is appropriate.
 They are used to:

-- discuss what is working well and not working well - find out if the SEN provision has been delivered as planned - review the pupil's progress towards their goals and longer term outcomes - discuss and agree clear outcomes for the future - discuss and agree the support needed - share advice and information on the things that parents can do at home to reinforce or contribute to their child's progress

-• identify the actions needed to meet the agreed outcomes, the responsibilities of the parent, the pupil, the school, the local authority and other partners.
+- discuss what is working well and not working well - find out if the SEN provision has been delivered as planned - review the pupil's progress towards their goals and longer term outcomes - discuss and agree clear outcomes for the future - discuss and agree the support needed - share advice and information on the things that parents can do at home to reinforce or contribute to their child's progress - identify the actions needed to meet the agreed outcomes, the responsibilities of the parent, the pupil, the school, the local authority and other partners.

 A record of the outcomes, action and support agreed through the discussion is then shared with all the appropriate school staff and the pupil's parents.
-The annual review process used by Islington is now online.

-When the school has an Ofsted inspection the Inspectors take a particular interest in the progress of pupils with SEN. The school's most recent OFSTED inspection can be found on the school website.

-c) What is the school's approach to teaching pupils with SEN?
+When the school has an Ofsted inspection the Inspectors take a particular interest in the progress of pupils with SEN. The school's most recent OFSTED inspection can be found here: LINK b) What is the school's approach to teaching pupils with SEN?

 All pupils, including those with SEN, have access to a broad and balanced curriculum.
 Teachers plan lessons carefully and think about the wide range of different needs in their class and use the information from assessments and progress reviews to set targets which are deliberately ambitious to encourage pupils to aim high.
-Teachers plan their lessons with the SEN of pupils in mind, which means that most pupils with SEN and disabilities will be able to study the full national curriculum along with their peers
+Teachers plan their lessons with the SEN of pupils in mind, which means that most pupils with SEN and disabilities will be able to study the full national curriculum along with their peers.

 Teaching staff always aim to match the work given to pupils with their ability to do it.
-School staff such as Teaching Assistants, and other more specialist staff, may be directed to work with pupils, in pairs or small groups and sometimes individually.
+School staff such as Teaching Assistants, Learning Mentors and other more specialist staff, may be directed to work with pupils, in pairs or small groups and sometimes individually.